-- Get most relevant data to actual data of Google Analytics of a competitor website.
+- Get the most relevant data to actual data of Google Analytics of a competitor website.

 - Get access to geo-distribution statistics.

-- Compare one site with multiple and easily differentiate vital indicators such as social media traffic sources, backlinks.
+- Compare one site with multiple and easily differentiate vital indicators such as social media traffic sources and backlinks.

 - Get to know the destination sites of any site.
 Hence, find out backlink opportunities, affiliate partners, etc.